bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 Now we reached the real deal, the almighty Regex battlefield.
 Again, no worries, I'll explain as much as I can.

 Before we start, let's take a look at what data Mond needs.
-Below are the measure Mond has that retreives data from the WebParser's regex:
+Below are the measure Mond has that retrieves data from the WebParser's regex:

 ```ini
 [MeasureTempUnit]